James L. Jamerson

-James L. Jamerson (born January 29, 1941) is a retired United States Air Force General.
+James L. Jamerson (born January 29, 1941) is a retired four-star general in the United States Air Force (USAF).
 His last assignment before retirement was as the Deputy Commander in Chief, United States European Command from 1995 to 1998.

 Biography

 Early life

 The general was born and raised in Chapel Hill, North Carolina, and entered the Air Force in 1963 following graduation from the United States Air Force Academy.
 Beginning in May 1963 and going to August 1964, he was a student in pilot training at Webb Air Force Base, Texas.
 He then was an instructor in the T-38 Talon at Webb until December, 1967.
 From December until May, 1968, he was a student of A-1E Skyraider training at Hurlburt Field, Florida.
-From May until June 1969, he was an A-1E close air support and search and rescue pilot, 602nd Air Commando Squadron, Udorn Royal Thai Air Force Base and Nakhon Phanom Royal Thai Air Force Base, Thailand.
+From May until June 1969, he was an A-1E close air support and search and combat rescue pilot, 602nd Air Commando Squadron, Udorn Royal Thai Air Force Base and Nakhon Phanom Royal Thai Air Force Base, Thailand.
 He later was an AT-33 Shooting Star fighter lead-in instructor pilot, later, A-7D Corsair II pilot, 354th Tactical Fighter Wing, Myrtle Beach Air Force Base, South Carolina from June 1969 to August 1971.

 From August 1971 and going for the next year, he was a student at the Air Command and Staff College, Maxwell Air Force Base, Alabama.
 For the next four years, he was a staff officer, Operational Requirements and Contingency Plans Division, Headquarters Pacific Air Forces, Hickam Air Force Base, Hawaii.
 Starting in August 1976 and going to June 1981, he was an A-7D Corsair II aircraft commander; chief of safety; squadron operations officer; squadron commander, and assistant deputy commander for operations, for the 23rd Tactical Fighter Wing, England Air Force Base, Louisiana.